yash-natrajan/music-recommendation-system/README.md

 # Music Recommendation System
-A unsupervised learning model which analyses playlists and gives recommendations.
+An unsupervised machine learning model which analyses playlists and gives recommendations.
 Dataset used is <a href="https://github.com/mdeff/fma#data">FMA</a>.

 Download the dataset (CSVs) and store in the root directory from the following link: <a href="https://drive.google.com/drive/folders/1FQieLLbiz2y-q8v1_JfiC4_Wo5F8B2Tn?usp=sharing">Dataset</a>